 Here's a diagram of what happens when you use a payment clearing account to automatically apply payments to invoices and set a bank rule to automatically reconcile Airbnb transactions to the same payment clearing account.
 With this setup, reconciliation is completely automatic.

-Yes.
-First, if you enable automatic payments for your invoices, we also recommend to create a bank rule within QuickBooks to automatically transfer all Airbnb bank statement lines to the same Payment Clearing Account.
+If you enable automatic payments for your invoices, we also recommend to create a bank rule within QuickBooks to automatically transfer all Airbnb bank statement lines to the same Payment Clearing Account.
 Otherwise, if you didn't do this, you'd need to manually reconcile the bank statement to transfer Airbnb income to the Payment Clearing Account.

-Create bank rule: To create a bank rule in QuickBooks Online, on the left dashboard, click "Banking", select "Rules", and click "New rule".
+Steps to create a bank rule: To create a bank rule in QuickBooks Online, on the left dashboard, click "Banking", select "Rules", and click "New rule".
 Give the rule a name (e.g.) "Airbnb Payouts", select "Money in" and choose the bank account in which you receive your Airbnb payouts.
 Then for the condition, set "Description", "Contains" and then type in the text your bank statement uses to indicate an Airbnb payout (e.g.) "Airbnb".
 For transaction type, select "Transfer" and for account, select your Payment Clearing Account.

 One more thing!
 Within QuickBooks Online settings, under "Advanced Settings", look for the setting "Automatically apply credits" and make sure this is disabled.
 Although not always, this setting can cause conflicts with payments to invoices for any customers that have other existing payments, over payments or credit memos.